The age old question… Do you need a stroller at Disney World?

-I mean technically, for those that need it, you never stop using a stroller/transportation device at Disney World.
+I mean technically, for those that need it, you never stop needing a stroller/transportation device at Disney World.
+But for typical kids, there comes a point where it no longer makes sense to have a stroller.

-You can easily walk 20,000 steps in a single day, then multiply that by a weeklong stay and it’s pure exhaustion if this is out of the norm for you.
+Keep in mind, on a Disney Vacation, You can easily walk 20,000 steps in a single day!
+Then multiply that by a weeklong stay and it’s pure exhaustion if this is out of the norm for you.
 (And even if it’s not, a heavy rainstorm resulting in wet shoes and blisters will incapacitate the most athletic of us)

 So when talking about a stroller, view it as part of an overarching strategy for tackling Disney World with smiles, memories made and having tons of fun (with the least amount of melt downs)